UweR70/Hamiltonian-Cylce-Snake/README.md

 A Hamiltonian Cylce is a path that hits all cells exact once.<br/>
 <br/>
 The path starts and ends in the same cell.<br/>
-This is the reason why its called cycle and not path.<br/>
 <br/>
 From these simple rules it follows that the smallest playing field is one with the dimension 2-by-2.<br/>
 <br/>